Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Hybrid-link System Integrating Skeletal System and Leaf-Spring-Type Prosthesis

-\item $\bm{J}_{C,i}$ and $\bm{f}_{C,i}$ are the Jacobian matrix and contact force at the contact point with the external environment, respectively. \end{itemize}
+\item $\bm{J}_{C,i}$ and $\bm{f}_{C,i}$ are the Jacobian matrix and contact force at the contact point with the external environment. \end{itemize}

-$\bm{\tau}_R$ is a vector that summarizes the joint torques in the skeletal system.
-We consider only the passive internal forces $\bm{\tau}_S$ caused by the viscoelasticity of the prosthesis, as follows:
+$\bm{\tau}_R$ is the joint torque vector in the skeletal system.
+We considered only the passive internal forces $\bm{\tau}_S$ caused by the viscoelasticity of the prosthesis, as follows:

 where $\bm{q}_\mathrm{S, eq}$ is the value of $\bm{q}_{\rm S}$ when the prosthesis is unloaded, and $\bm{K}$ and $\bm{D}$ are the stiffness and viscosity matrices, respectively.
-These material parameters of the prosthesis were estimated by solving a quadratic programming problem based on running and walking measurement data, using the method proposed in \cite{shimane2022, shimane2024}.
+These material parameters of the prosthesis were estimated based on running and walking measurement data, using the method proposed in \cite{shimane2022, shimane2024}.

-Consequently, the skeletal motion of unilateral transtibial amputee is modeled with 33 DOFs: 9 DOFs for joint flexion–extension of the upper and lower limbs; 18 DOFs for prosthetic strain; and 6 DOFs for the base link.
-Note that, in principle, $\bm{\tau}_0 = \bm{0}$; however, a virtual feedback force was applied to maintain the posture of the pelvis of the skeletal model within the sagittal plane.
+Consequently, the skeletal motion of unilateral transtibial amputee was modeled with 33 DOFs: 9 DOFs for joint flexion–extension of the upper and lower limbs; 18 DOFs for prosthetic strain; and 6 DOFs for the base link. \addedRone{The skeletal model itself was three-dimensional but simplified such that only pitch-rotational joints were retained, which constituted the minimum configuration required for forward locomotion.} In principle, $\bm{\tau}_0 = \bm{0}$; however, a virtual feedback force was applied to maintain the pelvis posture within the sagittal plane.

+\addedRone{The contact force between a foot and the ground was calculated using perfectly inelastic collision model compensated by a spring-damper model \cite{ishigaki2025_}.
+The spring coefficient was $8.0$ kN/m, and the damping coefficient was defined as Rayleigh damping.
+Based on the methodology reported in the literature \cite{ishigaki2025_}, an implicit numerical integration method was employed for FD simulation of the hybrid-link system.
+The time step of the numerical integration was set to $2\times10^{-4}$ s.}